Limit-Theory-Redux/ltheory/CONTRIBUTING.md

 This will essentially run `cargo build && ./target/debug/ltr` in one step.
 You can pass `--release` to `cargo run` to enable optimizations.
 If you'd like to launch with a specific script, you can pass it as an argument to `cargo run`:

 - `cargo run -- <script name without extension>`

+## Formatting

+Engine code uses `cargo +nightly fmt` to format its code.
+If you get a linting error in CI, you'll need to run this first to ensure your changes are formatted correctly.
+The script `./format.sh` is provided for convenience.